Voucher programs hurting rural school districts like Lakeland, Westview and Prairie Heights

-LAGRANGE — Southwest Allen School Superintendent Dr. Phil Downs spent Monday evening at Lakeland, trying to help demystify public education funding and talked about how the state school voucher system has penalized smaller, rural school systems like Lakeland, Prairie Heights, and Westview.
+LAGRANGE — Southwest Allen School Superintendent Phil Downs spent Monday evening, Nov.
+18, at Lakeland, trying to help demystify public education funding and talked about how the state school voucher system has penalized smaller, rural school systems like Lakeland, Prairie Heights and Westview.

 Downs has spent the last couple of years digging deep into the state’s complex school funding formula.
 Even though Southwest Allen is one of the region’s more affluent school districts, Downs was active and vocal on the topic because voucher use has an impact even on more well-to-do districts.

-His speech was conveniently timed, occurring a day before Tuesday’s huge Red for Ed teacher rally in Indianapolis.
+His speech was one day before the huge Red for Ed teacher rally in Indianapolis.
 Statewide, teachers are taking part in the movement pushing for better wages, better funding and other reforms to the state’s education system.

 “Indiana is in the business of educating children, taking care of poor kids, with a police force, and doing a little bit of roadwork.
 But this is where your tax dollars go,” Downs told the crowd of about 100 at the high school auditorium as he started his discussion.